fz172/fanfly/_posts/2026-07-07-mounting_right_wing_part_3.md

 ### Wing Walk Strips

 The wing walk strips are not a core item to install.
-But since it's so easy to install, and I want to add some protection to the wing, I decided to install it anyway.
+But since they're so easy to install, and I want to add some protection to the wing, I decided to install them anyway.

 First I just dry fitted the strips.
-Then I used acetone and 99% alcohol to clean the areas, then just put the strip on.
+Then I used acetone and 99% alcohol to clean the areas, then just put the strips on.

 ![](https://lh3.googleusercontent.com/pw/AP1GczNe3pSfUc9G8mvTEdJQHls6A159qKwq37GlqYs3DLA-XlPAfylPlQhmIrqN6Px5NpNzofu-TjWBdzI0NtbV6ImIUpzeFn4gQ7Th1A9em7BLz8L9WK6EmpIGGwOml_JLMjd5YGKp_vtZFIJBL9dQ99B7sQ=w3144-h2358-s-no-gm?authuser=0)